 where C is a normalization constant (Qin, manuscript in preparation).

 Eq 2a is the Gompertz model of aging.
 Hence, the defining characteristics of biological aging, the exponential increase of mortality rate over time, can arise from a network model with non-aging components.
 By definition, we have shown that cellular aging is an emergent property of this model network.
 Our model has its roots in the reliability model of aging.
-Eq 2a was obtained using the ‘initial virtual age’ method developed by Gavrilov and Gavirolva [63, 64].
+Eq 2a was obtained using the ‘initial virtual age’ method developed by Gavrilov and Gavirolva {Gavrilov, 1991 #1785;Gavrilov, 2001 #397}.

 In Eq 2c, the rate of aging, G, is approximately proportional to the number of active interactions per essential gene (n×p) and will increase dramatically when chances of these interactions being active become higher (p).
 The number of active interactions per gene can be viewed as a measure of network robustness.
 Hence, stronger robustness would lead to a faster rate of aging (Fig.2).
 (Power-law configuration, cooperativity, renewals/repairs are 3 other important factors on cellular robustness, and will be studied in Aims 1.1, 1.2 and 1.3.)